FirstEverTech/FirstEverTech/README.md

      </td>
     <td width="30%" style="border: none; vertical-align: top; padding: 0px 0;">
       <strong>RTX 4000 DLSS 4 Multi Frame Generation Research (2025)</strong><br>
       This is my ongoing research into whether DLSS 4 Multi Frame Generation 3x/4x on RTX 4000 series GPUs is truly blocked by hardware or if at least part of the limitation is enforced in software.
 My working conclusion: forced MFG 3x/4x on the tested RTX 4070 Ti appears to generate and present additional frames at the pipeline level, but output is obscured by a black‑image enforcement path that has not yet been fully neutralized.
-This is not a ready‑made unlock package — it's a public research log documenting my findings using tools like NVIDIA Nsight Systems and Ghidra static analysis.
      </td>
   </tr>
   <!-- FirstEver 4‑Port USB‑C 10Gbps Gaming Hub (2022) -->